pingcap/docs-cn/scale-tidb-using-tiup.md

     tiup cluster display <cluster-name>
     ```

-2. Scale in the TiFlash node (assume that the node name is `10.0.1.4:9000` from Step 1):
+2. Remove the TiFlash node (assume that the node name is `10.0.1.4:9000` from Step 1):

     {{< copyable "shell-regular" >}}